makaichi/arxiv-summary/readme.md

     *   In the left sidebar, click on "Security", then "Secrets and variables", and finally "Actions."
     *   Add the following secrets:
         *   **`OPENAI_API_KEY`:**  Your OpenAI API key.
-        *   **`OPENAI_BASE_URL`:** (Optional)  The base URL for the OpenAI API.  **Important:** Only set this if you are using a proxy or a different endpoint for OpenAI.
-If you're using the standard OpenAI API, leave this blank and the script will default to the correct URL.
+        *   **`OPENAI_BASE_URL`:** (Optional) The base URL for the API endpoint. **Important:** If you are using a proxy, a different endpoint for OpenAI, or an OpenAI-compatible API provider (e.g., [ModelScope](https://www.modelscope.cn/docs/model-service/API-Inference/intro)), you must set this variable.
+If you're using the standard OpenAI API, leave this blank.
         *   **`WEBHOOK_URL`:** Your Feishu webhook URL.

 3.  **Configure GitHub Variables:**